SSC JE – Selection Process & Exam Pattern

-Stage 1: Written Test (500 marks)
+Phase 1: Written Test (500 marks)

-Stage 2: Interview (100 marks)
+Phase 2: Interview (100 marks)

 General Intelligence & Reasoning

 General Engineering (Civil & Structural)

 General Engineering (Electrical)

 General Engineering (Mechanical)

 Paper-I will consist of Objective Type Multiple Choice questions only.
 Answer sheets of Paper-II (Conventional Type) will be evaluated in respect of only those candidates who qualify in Paper-I at the standard as decided/fixed by the Commission at its discretion.

-Penalty for Wrong Answers
+Penalty for Wrong Answers - SSC JE

 There will be penalty for wrong answers marked in the Objective Tests.
 For each question for which a wrong answer has been given by the candidate one fourth or 0.25 of the marks assigned to that question will be deducted as penalty to arrive at corrected score.

 Those candidates, who secure at least the minimum qualifying marks in the written examination as may be fixed by the Commission at its discretion, will be eligible to appear in the Interview.
 The interview will be held at places as may be decided by the Commission.